Connecting with Other People

 Do people spontaneously take a robot's perspective?
 Find out in my 6-minute talk at the "Research Matters!" event at Brown University.

-I enjoy collaborating with people from diverse backgrounds.
-Below are a list of people that I have written papers with (or that I currently owe a paper to).
+I enjoy collaborating with and learning from people from diverse backgrounds.
+Below are people that I have written papers with (or that I currently owe a paper to).

 Bertram Malle (Brown University, Department of Cognitive, Linguistic & Psychological Sciences)